TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 19/Genesis 19.27.md

 ---

-And Abraham gat up early in the morning to the place where he had stood before Jehovah:
+Abraham got up early in the morning to the place where he had stood before Yahweh.